SamuelSwartzberg/flashcardifying_text_temp/inf.md

 Containerization is the standard for most mobile operating systems.
 Containerization may limit functionality and increase size (since dependencies cannot be shared) Docker is the most common service for os-level virtualiztion/containerization.

+### communication between OSs

+scrcpy is a program that provides display and control of android devices from the computer via USB or the internet(TCP/IP).

 ## mac